-The easiest way to collect customer feedback is to set up a small survey online (surveymonkey.com makes this easy).
+The easiest way to collect customer feedback is to set up a small survey online (platforms like Typeform or SurveyMonkey make this easy).
 Or, you can set up a survey using a spreadsheet and have your team make calls.

 9) Speak to Every Single Customer that Leaves